Audio CDs:

 2. Bad: "01 NÒt GòöĐ ~This will FAIL.wav" - Contains some non English letters.

-Edit your track file names to sort in the correct order: Track order is determined by the alphabetical sorting of the file names.
+Track order is determined by the alphanumeric sorting of the file names.
 To ensure your tracks are played in the order you want, edit your file names and add a two digit number at the start of each of your .mp3 or .wav file names.
 For example:

 1. 01 The first track.mp3